 We have already seen business leaders, motivated by the triple bottom line, providing the kind of ethical leadership we might desire of our politicians.
 Many CEOs put principles before profit to boycott Future Investment Initiative conference in Saudi Arabia following the murder of journalist Jamal Khashoggi last year.
 There is a growing focus on environmental sustainability too, with fund managers putting pressure on oil companies to end their focus on fossil fuels.

 Businesses must continue to take such positive steps if they are to play their part in addressing the key challenges we face as a global community.
-That is the focus of the Council on Business and Society and its member schools.
+That is the focus of the Council on Business & Society and its member schools in this special Global Voice focus on Europe.
 Our research, a small selection of which is included in this issue, can provide the blueprint for a brighter future.
 Our students will be the next generation of business leaders with their commitment to corporate social responsibility and their determination to change the world.
 If Brexit has opened Pandora’s box, we must strive to be the hope that heals the divisions it has caused.
 You can be part of that vision by following us on Twitter at @The_CoBS, visiting our Council Community blog, or exploring our website at www.council-business-society.org and our many publications on business at the crossroads of society.

 Warren Manger, Guest Editor, Warwick Business School